MBrugha/dissertation/modules/introduction/_posts/2000-01-01-introduction.md

 2. To what extent can a MOOC afford opportunities to enhance dialogue between in-service teachers within an inquiry-based TPD programme?
 3. What design principles help to make the model (i.e. a dialogic MOOC-based CoP for TPD) scalable and sustainable?

-About this course:
+## About this course:
 This online course has been developed to house the findings of this study in an effort to produce and disseminate open, accessible, and easily navigable and usable results.
 Indeed, since this research explored how to design an online course, it felt fitting that the findings be presented in a course - i.e. a course on how to design, facilitate and evaluate a course.
-This online course references everything that is also included in my written version of the dissertation but in a format that was considered to be more appropriate to an online platform and course structure.
+This online course offers sections of my written version of the dissertation but in a format that was considered to be more appropriate to an online platform and course structure.
 In keeping with the conceptual framework and findings of the research, this course also includes reflective prompts throughout the pages of content.
 These were used for my own reflective logs throughout the entirety of my PhD journey, and are offered here as a resource while you engage with the research findings.

 Please note that this online course version has been launched using open source software, which requires it to be open to the public in order for examiners to view the content.
 As such, and in line with university regulations, it is currently only preliminary to be confirmed following my viva.